Raiden-Makoto/MLX-VAE/README.md

 # Conditional SELFIES-Based Variational Autoencoder

-A PyTorch-style implementation of a Variational Autoencoder (VAE) for molecular generation using SELFIES representation, built with Apple's MLX framework for efficient training on Apple Silicon.
+An implementation of a Variational Autoencoder (VAE) for molecular generation using SELFIES representation, built with Apple's MLX framework for efficient training on Apple Silicon.

 ## 🧬 Overview